eskolnik/clocktower-ext-frontend/ARCHITECTURE.md

 ## Bookmarklet
 As part of the setup process, the broadcaster adds the bookmarklet to their bookmark bar, which will listen on their clocktower.online browser tab and send game data to the backend.

+The bookmarklet code, in its human-readable form, lives in `src/bookmarklet.js`.
+That code is minified and injected into the config view.